-This page debuted in 2014 as a section under “Supporters,” where it appeared alongside compendiums of carbon-tax supporters such as Public Officials, Thought Leaders, and Scientists & Economists.
-In 2019 we moved it to “Politics,” signaling our view that the U.S. conservative movement is largely devoid of supporters of meaningful climate action, much less a robust carbon tax.
+This page debuted in 2014 under “Supporters,” appearing alongside other compendiums of carbon-tax supporters such as Public Officials, Thought Leaders, and Scientists & Economists.
+In 2019 we moved it to “Politics,” signaling the reality, as we see it, that the U.S. conservative movement today is almost completely devoid of supporters of meaningful climate action, much less robust carbon taxing.

-That said, from time to time Republican and other conservative-identifying office-holders do express support for some form of carbon pricing.
-Such expressions — when they appear — tend to be tentative and vague.
-We present them nevertheless and leave you, the reader, to judge.
+Nevertheless, from time to time Republican and other conservative-identifying office-holders express support for some form of carbon pricing.
+Such expressions tend to be tentative and vague, as you can see below.

 Expressions of support for carbon pricing by Republican / Conservative office-holders